 Clofibrate (kloe fye' brate) is a fibric acid derivative.
 The lipid lowering activity of clofibrate is probably mediated by its interactions with the peroxisome proliferator activated receptor alpha (PPARα), which regulates gene expression of enzymes involved in fatty acid oxidation.
 Clofibrate increases lipoprotein lipase levels which enhances clearance of triglyceride rich lipoproteins.
-Clofibrate is recommended for therapy of hypertriglyceridemia (Fredrickson types IV and V hyperlipidemia) and hypercholesterolemia (Fredrickson types IIa and IIb).
-Use of clofibrate has decreased with the availability of statins for therapy of hyperlipidemia and subsequently it was withdrawn from use.
+Clofibrate was available for many years and frequently used in the therapy of hypertriglyceridemia (Fredrickson types IV and V hyperlipidemia) and hypercholesterolemia (Fredrickson types IIa and IIb).
+Use of clofibrate decreased with the availability of statins for therapy of hyperlipidemia and subsequently it was withdrawn from use in 2002.
 Clofibrate was available previously in generic forms and under the brand name of Atromid-S as capsules of 500 mg.
 The recommended dosage was 2 grams daily in divided doses.
 Common side effects of clofibrate include headache, muscle aches and gastrointestinal upset.
 Fibrates have multiple drug interactions requiring careful review and use.

 Mild, transient serum aminotransferase elevations develop in a small proportion of patients receiving clofibrate, but values above 3 times normal occur in 2% or less.
 These abnormalities are usually asymptomatic and transient, resolving even with continuation of clofibrate.
 There have been rare reports of clinically apparent liver injury in patients on clofibrate.
 Onset of injury is usually after 2 to 3 months of treatment and the pattern of serum enzyme elevations can be either cholestatic or hepatocellular.
 Symptoms of immunoallergic hepatitis are rare as are autoantibodies.
 Chronic therapy with clofibrate has also been linked to an increased rate of gallstones, particularly among patients with chronic cholestatic liver disease (primary biliary cirrhosis).